Mammal classification: McKenna/Bell classification

-In 1997, the classification of mammals was revised by Malcolm C. McKenna and Susan K. Bell.
+In 1997, Simpson's classification of mammals was revised by Malcolm C. McKenna and Susan K. Bell.
 The Classification of Mammals Above the species level, here referred to as the "McKenna/Bell classification", is a comprehensive work on the systematics, relationships, and occurrences of all mammal taxa, living and extinct, down through the rank of genus.
 The authors worked together as paleontologists at the American Museum of Natural History, New York.
 McKenna inherited the project from Simpson and, with Bell, constructed a completely updated hierarchical system, covering living and extinct taxa that reflects the historical genealogy of Mammalia.

 The McKenna/Bell hierarchical listing of all of the terms used for mammal groups above the species includes extinct mammals as well as modern groups, and introduces some fine distinctions such as legions and sublegions and ranks which fall between classes and orders that are likely to be glossed over by the layman.

 Click on the highlighted link for a table comparing the traditional and the new McKenna/Bell classifications of mammals.